schwiG5/API_SERVICE_WEB/readme.md

 If you have any questions, or if there are mistakes, please let us know.
 Our contacts are down bellow.

-So we have to codes, the first one is tothemoon with all the mains functions and 2tothemoon with all the subfunctions
+So we have two codes, the first one is tothemoon with all the mains functions and 2tothemoon with all the subfunctions

 ## The Bot